Become a Firefighter

 Our department has a few minimum requirements one must meet before joining.

-If successful in completing and passing the above items, you will be enrolled in a fire academy.
+If successful in completing and passing the above items, you may be extended an invitation based on available roster positions and district funding.
+A desired next step is attendance and graduation of a 16 week fire academy.
 This fire academy runs during the months of February – April.
-The fire academy includes all fire agencies in Santa Cruz County with volunteer fire fighters.
+The fire academy may include all fire agencies currently recruiting in Santa Cruz County with volunteer fire fighters.
 The fire academy is rewarding but time and energy intense.
+Not everyone can attend and alternative training strategies will be incorporated to provide critical baseline training prior to engaging in emergency response.

 What will I do as a volunteer?